-- · Remain calm and try to obtain as much information about the bomb and the caller.
+- Remain calm and try to obtain as much information about the bomb and the caller.
 (Use bomb threat Report Form) - Do not use 2-way radios.
-Make notifications via phone. - Keep call online as long as possible and DO NOT argue with or upset the caller. - Call 911 and then contact Security at 914-403-7531. - .
-Follow the directions of Security or First responders.
+Make notifications via phone.
+Immediately after the call. - Keep call online as long as possible and DO NOT argue with or upset the caller. - Call 911 and then contact Security at 914-403-7531. - Follow the directions of Security or First responders.